 The ski season in Beaver Creek Colorado begins around the middle of November and closes in April.
-The resort has many activities for people all ages.
+The resort has many activities for people of all ages.
 Skiers can enjoy the many slopes and pistes in the area.
-Beginners can improve their ski-skills by practicing on the many blue slopes.
+Beginners can improve their ski-skills by practising on the many blue slopes.
 The

 Lifts, Gondolas, and Lift Passes at Beaver Creek

 Good things come in small packages!
 This quote perfectly describes Beaver Creek ski resort.
 The small resort is well-connected thanks to the 25 state of the art lifts.
 Each season these lifts carry thousands of skiers uphill every hour.
 The lifts are a perfect way to explore the 1815 acres of skiable area ideal for skiing and snowboarding.
 The lifts and gondolas connect beaver Creek, Bachelor Gulch, and Arrowhead.
 Every single lift in the resort is high speed.
 The distribution of the lifts are: